...Precocious Little Heroine With Ageless Appeal

-The image of Alice has been produced and marketed by so many and for so long, it would be impossible to list them in their entirety.
+The image of Alice has been produced and marketed by so many.
+For so long, it would be impossible to list them in their entirety.

 The circa 1880's wax over composition bears a strong resemblance to Alice.
-She is often referred to as such mainly because of her molded hair and familiar Alice type head band.
+She is often referred to as such mainly because of her molded hair and familiar Alice type headband.
 This particular representative also has blue molded high boots.
-She is also a larger version who measures about 24".
+She is also a larger version which measures about 24".

 The white mohair rabbit is lovingly hugged by an image of Alice executed by the Queen of doll design, Madame Alexander.
 This particular doll is using the Margaret mold.
 All hard plastic, she was manufactured circa 1948.